fullstackph/my-sample-site/src/categories/c.md

 ---
-title: C
+title: Category C
-description: letter C
+description: This is the description for cat C
 ---